UofT-DSI/sampling/03_instructional_team/markdown_slides/05_cluster_sampling_slides.md

 # Choosing a Sub-Sample Size (mi)

-- Considerations
 - Cost
 	- Is measuring more SSUs marginally expensive or inexpensive?
 - Accessibility
     - Do you have access to all SSUs in a given PSU?
 How difficult is it to measure more SSUs?
 - Homogeneity
 	- Are all the SSUs in a given PSU relatively similar?
 How much more information is gained by measuring more SSUs?
-- In general, the same considerations as a general also SRS apply.
+- **In general, the same considerations as an SRS apply.**

 ---